hawitariku/Expense-Tracker-apk/README.md

 The APK will be located in the `bin/` folder: `bin/expense_tracker-1.0-debug.apk`

+## Continuous Integration (optional)

+A GitHub Actions workflow is included to build the APK in CI.
+Push to the `main` branch or run the workflow manually to start a build on GitHub-hosted runners.
+The workflow will attempt to install system packages, run Buildozer and upload the resulting APK as an artifact.

+Notes:
+- CI builds are long-running (first run downloads Android SDK/NDK and toolchains) and may require a runner timeout increase.
+- The workflow file is `.github/workflows/build-apk.yml` in the repository.

 ### Installing the APK

 You can install the APK on your Android device by: